Foundational Architecture

 Pattern Engineering

-Experience isn't just years on a résumé.
-It's the density of the patterns you’ve built by paying attention inside a specific domain.
-Time doesn’t matter.
+Experience isn't years on a résumé.
+It's the density of patterns you've built by paying attention inside a specific domain.
+Time doesn't make an expert.
 Immersion does.

-Most AI agents run on two layers: Context (what’s happening right now) and Rules (what to do).
-Good context plus clear rules produces an agent that follows instructions correctly.
-It does not produce an agent that anticipates.
+Most AI agents run on two layers: context (what's happening now) and rules (what's allowed).
+Good context and clear rules produce an agent that follows instructions.
+They don't produce one that anticipates.

-Pattern engineering is the practice of giving the agent that third layer: a structured, curated, persistent file of behavioral patterns that the agent reads alongside its rules and context on every run.
+Pattern engineering adds the third layer — a curated, persistent library of behavioral patterns the agent reads alongside its context and rules on every run.

-"Context tells an AI what is happening.
+"Context tells AI what is happening.
 Rules tell it what is allowed.
-Patterns tell it what tends to be true."
+Patterns tell it how your company actually works."

 Chapter 04